By Ian Mackenzie-Ross

 Yes, we often speak of elephants, rhinos, and other individual species—but as a conservation organization, IAPF will protect ecosystems and all of nature from as many threats as possible.

 Our other action was a series of seven raids over 72 hours in cooperation with Matusadona Anti-Poaching Project (MAPP) and Zimbabwe’s Minerals Flora and Fauna Unit (MFFU) of the Criminal Investigations Department.
-The list of confiscated items and illegal animal parts that follows is extensive, and helps you understand why we focus on ecosystem-level defense.
+The list of confiscated items and illegal animal parts that follows is extensive, and helps you understand why we focus on ecosystem-level defence.

 This list of seized items also gives you some perspective as to the size of the problem.